gasparka/thesis/docs/pyha.rst

 can represent the combinatory logic while class variables represent state..ie registers.
 This is also more similiar to regular software programming.

+KEY IDEA in Pyha is to only add the register behaviour to the

+Pyha proposes to use classes as a way of describing hardware.
+More specifically all the class variables are to be interpreted as hardware registers, this fits well as they are long term state elements.

 .. todo:: improve me

 .. basic design unit is a Python class,